 Here, you learn to design, develop, test, and activate software using the latest industry practices, and are taught how to apply technology to solve the problems that arise during development.
 The program also offers a comprehensive study of similar disciplines, such as the physical sciences, social sciences, economics, and business, which exposes you to the real world scenarios faced in the software engineering profession.

 At Fairfield's School of Engineering, you also have the opportunity to earn a five-year, dual B.S./M.S. degree in Software Engineering.

 Within a few years of graduation, alumni of the Software Engineering program are expected to:

-- Be employed in fields of software engineering or related technical disciplines.
+- be employed in fields of software engineering.

-- Continue the process of life-long learning through advanced degree or continuing education.
+- continue the process of life-long learning through formal and informal education.

 Part Time Enrollment: 3